Finleap/engineering.finleap.com/content/posts/2020-02-27-eks-fargate-terraform.md

 If you copy the address in your web browser, you should see the 2048 game.
 Enjoy!

 ## Conclusion
 After having played with ECS before, EKS is a different kind of monster.
-While with ECS everything is nicely playing together and relatively easy to understand and configure, it took me quiet some time to get this example up and running.
+While with ECS everything is nicely playing together and relatively easy to understand and configure, it took me quite some time to get this example up and running.

 I actually also wanted to add autoscaling to the example, but in order to do this you also have to deploy a `metrics-server` to you cluster, which for some reason didn't work very well for me.

-But this also a great example for the more simple setup with ECS, because there things like autoscaling work basically out of the box, while with Kubernetes you have to fight with the deployment of a separate metrics server in order for the horizontal pod autoscaler to get the metrics it can base up/downscale decissions on.
+This also a great example for the more simple setup with ECS because there things like autoscaling work basically out of the box.
+With Kubernetes you have to fight with the deployment of a separate metrics server in order for the horizontal pod autoscaler to get the metrics it can base up/downscale decisions on.

 I feel Kubernetes is a very powerful system to run highly available applications, but I also feel that until you can confidently operate it, it takes a lot more time than with ECS.